OSINTfan/sso-1/README.md

+Repository Archived — Superseded by SSO-1 v1.3

+Status: Archived (Read-only)
+Reason: Architectural supersession

+This repository represents an early experimental implementation of SSO-1 that was built before key architectural constraints were fully understood and formalized.

+Since then, the protocol has undergone a ground-up redesign, culminating in SSO-1 v1.3, which introduces a materially different trust model and execution architecture:

+A two-phase verification model separating one-time hardware attestation from high-frequency signal submission

+Amortized verification via zkVM-wrapped SEV-SNP attestation

+A strict Ed25519-only hot path compatible with Solana’s transaction size and compute limits

+Slot-relative validity and explicit economic backstops

+The design assumptions embedded in this repository (single-phase verification, direct hardware assumptions, or earlier trust abstractions) are no longer aligned with the current specification and should not be used as a reference for production systems.

+Why archive instead of rewrite?

+This repository is archived intentionally to:

+Preserve historical context and design evolution

+Avoid ambiguity between incompatible protocol versions

+Prevent accidental reuse of outdated assumptions

+A new repository, built from first principles and strictly aligned with the SSO-1 v1.3 specification, is now the canonical implementation.

+Canonical resources

+Specification: SSO-1 v1.3 (January 2026)

+Current implementation: [coming soon - will be linked here]

+Security model: See updated threat model in the new repository [coming soon - will be linked here]

+This repository is retained for reference only.
+No further development, maintenance, or security review will occur here.

+//////////////////////////////////////////////////////////////////

+Old readme below.

 # SSO-1: Standardized Verifiable Signal Oracle

 > **SSO-1 is a signal oracle infrastructure primitive, not a trading or portfolio management system.**